 A typical feeding schedule may look like this: Newborn: every 2 to 3 hours.
 At 2 months: every 3 to 4 hours.
 At 4 to 6 months: every 4 to 5 hours.

-How often should a newborn eat and sleep?
+How long should a newborn eat at each feeding?

 A newborn should be put to the breast at least every 2 to 3 hours and nurse for 10 to 15 minutes on each side.
 An average of 20 to 30 minutes per feeding helps to ensure that the baby is getting enough breast milk.
 It also allows enough time to stimulate your body to build up your milk supply.